 Related reading: Stainless Steel Grades

-The pump has a flow of 14m3/h, a head of 63m, a sulfuric acid concentration of 93.5%, and a service temperature of normal temperature.
+The pump has a flow rate of 14 m3/h, a head of 63 m, a sulfuric acid concentration of 93.5%, and operates at normal temperature.

-According to the original data, the steel pipe is made of 304 stainless steel, the pipe diameter is DN50, and the wall thickness is 3.5mm.
+Based on the original data, the steel pipe is made of 304 stainless steel, has a diameter of DN50, and a wall thickness of 3.5 mm.

-After welding, the penetration test was carried out, and the result was acceptable.
+After welding, the penetration test was carried out, and the result was satisfactory.

-After cutting and sampling the steel pipe, it is found that the seepage is located in the weld area and cracks are found.
+Upon cutting and sampling the steel pipe, it was discovered that the seepage is located in the weld area where cracks were found.

 Fig. 1 Cracking Position and Morphology of Sulfuric Acid Pipe

-In order to find out the cause of corrosion cracking failure of stainless steel pipe and avoid the risk of reoccurrence, this article plans to analyze the chemical composition, metallographic microscope and scanning electron microscope of the failed steel pipe, so as to find out the cause of failure and propose preventive measures.
+To identify the cause of corrosion cracking and prevent the risk of recurrence, this article aims to analyze the chemical composition, metallographic microscope, and scanning electron microscope of the failed stainless steel pipe.
+By doing so, we can determine the root cause of the failure and suggest effective preventive measures.

 1. Test method